FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 Behavior is undefined and left to the runner if the expression returns a value that is incompatible with the underlying database type.

+### Processing Algorithm (Model)

+See [Processing Algorithm](./processing_model) for a description of how to process a FHIR resource as input for a `ViewDefinition`.
+Implementations do not need to follow this algorithm directly, but their outputs should be consistent with what this model produces.